 \~ = Some error / timeout occurred, and that download will be retried automatically.

-As described from the maker theypsilon via Reddit:
+As described by the creator, theypsilon, on Reddit:

-I also recommend you to back up the following things manually instead of via the update scripts.
-Because it once bricked the system for me, and I needed to start with a fresh install because of it.
+I also recommend that you back up the following items manually rather than relying on the update scripts.
+This is because an update once bricked the system for me, and I had to start over with a fresh install.

 Linux,